SuppleThink/Deck-of-Many-Games/content/index.md

 </div>

+Along with the games described in detail on this site, [here are some links to some other resources.](/links){.tui-button}

 <!-- This page corresponds to the `/` route of your website.
 You can delete it or create another file in the `content/` directory.

 Try to navigate to [/about](/about){.tui-button}.
 These 2 pages are rendered by the `pages/[...slug].vue` component.